FirstHR

 Relationship typeWhat is the nature of the relationship?Relationship is indefinite / ongoing.
 Worker receives benefits (health insurance, PTO, retirement).
 Written agreement says 'employee.'Relationship is for a specific project or period.
 No benefits provided.
 Written agreement says 'independent contractor.'
 Worker serves multiple clients.

 The practical test: if you tell the worker what to do AND how to do it, provide their tools, set their schedule, provide benefits, and the relationship has no defined end, they are an employee.
 The agreement cannot override the reality.
 Calling someone a "contractor" in a document while treating them as an employee is the textbook definition of misclassification.
-The contractor hiring guide covers how to find and evaluate legitimate contractors.

 What worked for me